 i-phone image of Hong Kong harbor, by Dr. Livingston

-continued clinical work & consultation
+Dr. Livingston: clinical work & consultation

 Jay continues to consult forensically and clinically, teach, train and supervise graduate students privately in various mental health agencies, conducts clinical research, and provides limited outreach services through community organizations and medical facilities.